Of American Fragility: Public Rituals, Human Rights, and the End of Invisible Man

 Date Written: August 30, 2020

 To further elucidate the benefits of human rights discourse in view of compelling arguments to move beyond rights-based framings of equality and discrimination, this Article places Martha Fineman’s theory of vulnerability in conversation with Ralph Ellison’s articulation of the Black American experience during Jim Crow segregation in his novel, Invisible Man.
-This dialogue reveals the erasure of ‘sacrifice’ from ongoing discussions of social and economic inequality, a critical dimension of democratic citizenship that has been rendered invisible in contemporary rights-based discourse and emergent strategies for poverty alleviation.
-Even more, drawing insights from the Movement for Black Lives and contemporary theorists of political philosophy, this dialogue clarifies the central role of ‘dignity’ in establishing the preconditions for an engaged citizenry in the context of American racial capitalism.
+This dialogue reveals the erasure of “sacrifice” from ongoing discussions of social and economic inequality.
+As this Article argues, sacrifice is a critical dimension of democratic citizenship that has been rendered invisible in contemporary rights-based discourse and emergent strategies for poverty alleviation.
+Drawing insights from the Movement for Black Lives and contemporary theorists of political philosophy, this dialogue clarifies the central role of “dignity” in establishing the preconditions for an engaged citizenry in the context of American racial capitalism.

 Keywords: human rights, COVID-19, rituals, race, equality, liberty, vulnerability theory, legal philosophy, political philosophy housing insecurity